 For those who don’t know where or what Nobelius is: our Display Garden is part of Nobelius Heritage Park, on the old Nobelius Nursery site.
 This wonderful site is situated in Emerald, near the Emerald Lake, underneath the Nobelius Packing Shed Ave on the Puffing Billy Railway Line.

 The present display garden was the result of the Group having too many Salvias and not enough room to display them properly to their best advantage.
 So the hunt was on to find a more suitable location.
-This was found in Sept 2006 with the help of the Management of Nobelius who are the custodians of the Heritage Park and the Shire who allocated another plot for us to develop.
+This was found in Sept 2006 with the help of the Management of Nobelius who are the custodians of the Heritage Park and the Shire Council who allocated another plot for us to develop.
 A fantastic area was found underneath the Packing Shed, which was under utilized.
 It was perfect for our purpose, it has a gentle downward slope towards Emerald Lake and Puffing Billy going past at the top, it is an open area free from trees and their roots, bordered by Flowering Cherries on one side and Pin Oaks on the other, all in all an area of approx. 40m x 14m, perfect for the growing of Salvias.

 NOBELIUS DISPLAY GARDEN

 My first real visit was on a sunny warm afternoon after a series of sunny warm dry days and just before a run of very hot weather.
 I knew the salvias hadn’t been watered since planting and there had been little rain.
 The plot is orientated North South down a slope and is overlooked by the Puffing Billy Shed.
 People passing by were very warm in praise of the garden and I was just amazed at its beauty.
 It reminds me of an embroidered silk carpet.
 It is rather formal and skillfully planted.
-I saw it as a whole work of art and then began to see the individual treasures that made it so and began to realise what talented people created it.
+I saw it as a whole work of art and then began to see the individual treasures that made it so and began to realize what talented people created it.
 We are so lucky to be a group that is not only hard working but so creative.
-This garden is a reference ‘book’ to demonstrate salvias; not only their worth as beauty in the garden but their growth habits and the hardiness of individual forms and colorwise ‘what goes with what’.
+This garden is a reference ‘book’ to demonstrate salvias; not only their worth as beauty in the garden but their growth habits and the hardiness of individual forms and colourwise ‘what goes with what’.

 The background of the Eastern border is tall old flowering cherry trees and the Western border has a background of oak trees.
 Tall strong big leafed salvias are planted at the back of the borders.
 Old plants shifted from the original garden were thriving.
-Seeing a large garden planted with salvia plants from all over the world is such a unique opportunity for study.
+Seeing a large garden planted with Salvia plants from all over the world is such a unique opportunity for study.

 Planting at Nobelius